logto-io/rfcs/draft/0004-experience-api.md

 #### 4.4.3 Password

-The user's password, that can be used as a primary verification method to verify the user's identity during the interaction.
+The user's password can be used as a primary verification method to verify the user's identity during the interaction.
 The password can be set, updated, based on different interaction events:

-- The `password` can be set during the `Register` interaction event.
+- The `password` can be set during a register interaction event.
-- The `password` can be set and updated during the `ForgotPassword` interaction event.
+- The `password` can be set and updated during a forgot password interaction event.
-- The `password` can be set during the `SignIn` interaction event only if the user has not set a password before.
+- The `password` can be set during the sign-in interaction event only if the user has not set a password before.

 #### 4.4.3 MFA settings